springboot-kafka-docker

 ./gradlew bootRun

-Repeat this for kafka consumer.
+Repeat above steps for kafka consumer.

 Conclusion